wspringer/ts-wit/README.js.md

 specification found
 [here](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).

-It's very much work in progress, and there's a fair chance I will never finish it at all.
-If you're looking for a serious serious WIT parser, then you should probably take a look at the wit-parser crate.
-This parser is far from complete.
+This is all very much work in progress, and there's a fair chance I will never finish it at all.
+If you're looking for a **serious** WIT parser, then you should probably take a look at the [wit-parser](https://crates.io/crates/wit-parser) crate.
+This NPM module is far from complete.
+You have been warned.

 ## How to use it